loxilb-io/loxilbdocs/docs/cmd.md

 ## What is loxicmd

-loxicmd is command tools for loxilb. loxicmd provide the following :
+loxicmd is command tool for loxilb's configuration. loxicmd aims to provide all configuation related to loxilb and is based on kubectl's look and feel.

-- Add/Delete/Get about the service type external load-balancer
-- Get Port(interface) dump
-- Get Connection track information

-loxicmd aim to provide all of the configuation for the loxilb.

 ## How to build